MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Conclusion

 \section{Conclusion}

-We have introduced the MCbiF, a novel bifiltration that encodes the cluster intersection patterns in a multiscale, non-hierarchical sequence of partitions, $\theta$.
-Its stable Hilbert functions $\mathrm{HF}_k$ quantify the topological autocorrelation of $\theta$ and measure non-hierarchy in two complementary ways: the Hilbert function at dimension $k=0$ captures the absence of a maximum with respect to the refinement order (0-conflicts), whereas the Hilbert function at dimension $k=1$ captures the emergence of higher-order cluster inconsistencies (1-conflicts).
+We have introduced the MCbiF, a novel bifiltration that encodes the cluster intersection patterns in multiscale, non-hierarchical sequences of partitions.
+Its stable Hilbert functions $\mathrm{HF}_k$ quantify the topological autocorrelation of the partition sequence $\theta$ and measure non-hierarchy in two complementary ways: at dimension $k=0$ it captures the absence of a maximum with respect to the refinement order (0-conflicts), whereas at dimension $k=1$ it captures the emergence of higher-order cluster inconsistencies (1-conflicts).
 This is summarised by the measures of average 0-conflict $\bar c_0(\theta)$ and average 1-conflict $\bar c_1(\theta)$, which are global, history-dependent and sensitive to the ordering of the partitions in $\theta$.
 The MCbiF extends the 1-parameter MCF defined by \cite{schindlerAnalysingMultiscaleClusterings2025} to a 2-parameter filtration, leading to richer algebraic invariants that describe the full topological information in $\theta$.
-We remark that the MCbiF is independent of the chosen clustering algorithm and can be applied to any (non-hierarchical) sequence of partitions $\theta$.

-We demonstrate with numerical experiments that the MCbiF Hilbert functions provide topological feature maps that can be used for downstream machine learning tasks, and are shown to outperform information-based features on regression and classification tasks on non-hierarchical sequences of partitions.
-Moreover, the grounding of MCbiF features in algebraic topology enhances interpretability, a crucial attribute for XAI and applications to real-world data.
+It is important to remark that the MCbiF is independent of the chosen clustering algorithm and can be applied to any (non-hierarchical) sequence of partitions $\theta$.
+We demonstrate with numerical experiments that the MCbiF Hilbert functions provide topological feature maps for downstream machine learning tasks, which are shown to outperform both baseline features and representation learning on the raw data for regression and classification tasks on non-hierarchical sequences of partitions.
+Moreover, the grounding of MCbiF features in algebraic topology enhances interpretability, a crucial attribute for explainable AI and applications to real-world data.

 \paragraph{Limitations and future work}